Sprite-MD/chana-thai/README.md

 style the menu buttons to be more appealing
 close gap between contact columns for better aesthetics
 add another row in about section so it isn't too small(?)
+adjust modal spacings and the arrows
+switch out pictures for actual restarant pics